-I’m not going to lie, life stayed really hard for another 2 years.
+I’m not going to lie, life stayed really hard for another 2 years, as I fought for my self-worth.
 I re-committed to the sacred self-care of Ayurveda (and this has nothing to do with foods, grocery lists or body types).
-I dug really fucking deep, asked for help from all my guides and teachers and did all the work that I could do, really deep inner work.
+I dug really deep, asked for help from all my guides and teachers and did all the work that I could do, really deep inner work.

 One of the most important things I learned during this time that as humans we are wired for connection and I wasn’t going to be able to shift this alone.

 But I no longer wanted to hear from anyone that hadn’t been exactly where I had been, deep into marriage and motherhood.
 Someone who had dealt with the demons they discovered there and come out on the other side.

 It did take a while but eventually I found that guide.
 And along with it I found something else, something I didn’t expect.
 A structured approach to transformation.

 An approach, that when combined with an experienced guide, and a community of others to journey with, enabled me to make the biggest shift of my life.
 Into safety, love and belonging.